danhammer/rec-engine/README.md

 recommendation engine works; and we can begin to build an API around the output.

-The [test namespace] contains a simulated Hylo network, with three users and seven products.
+The [test namespace](https://github.com/danhammer/rec-engine/blob/master/test/clj/rec_engine/core_test.clj) contains a simulated network, with three users and seven products.
 The clojure representation is a vector of tuples representing edges:

 ```clojure
 (def product-src